-8 Complying with the Code of Conduct
+8. Complying with the Code of Conduct

-8.1 I undertake Code of Conduct training provided by my local authority.
+- 8.1 I will undertake Code of Conduct training provided by my local County Association (SALC) or by the Monitoring Officer. - 8.2 I do not make trivial or malicious complaints against other councillors. - 8.3 I cooperate with any Code of Conduct investigation and/or determination. - 8.4 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings including the complainant and any witnesses.

-- 8.2 I cooperate with any Code of Conduct investigation and/or determination. - 8.3 I do not intimidate or attempt to intimidate any person who is likely to be involved with the administration of any investigation or proceedings. - 8.4 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.
+8.5 I comply with any sanction imposed on me following a finding that I have breached the Code of Conduct.